Introduction to the Benjamin Graham Fair Value Formula

 Equation: (6.48(.085+(1.2458))*4.4)/.0228 = $413.67

-1. The 4.4% minimum required rate of return is too low.
-That is less than the average rate most financial advisors and wealth managers may return for their clients which is roughly 6%.
-This percent should be 15%.
+- The 4.4% minimum required rate of return is too low.
+That is less than the average of the S&P 500 over the last 10 years which is about 10%.
+At Tykr, we prefer to use 15% as the minimum.
 15% annual returns in the stock market is a reasonable expectation for most retail investors.

-2. We use the EPS Growth Rate over the Share Price Growth Rate because the EPS is not driven by emotions.
-The EPS is a result of the net income divided by the number of shares.
+- We use the EPS Growth Rate as opposed to the Share Price Growth Rate because the EPS is not driven by emotions.
+The EPS is a result of the net income divided by the number of outstanding shares.
 Share price on the other hand can be driven by emotions.
-That’s why share price growth rate is a misleading indicator.
+That’s why the share price growth rate is a misleading indicator.

-3. Bond rates no longer make a significant impact on the direction of stock movements.
+- Bond rates no longer make a significant impact on the direction of stock movements.
 Although large institutions are primarily how the market moves up and down, the retail investor segment (you and I) is growing fast, very fast.
-Investing in the stock market has become increasingly popular over the last 5 years.
-In fact, the retail segment of investors is growing by 5% per year in the US compared to the financial advisor segment which is only growing by 1%.
-And that 5% growth in the US is slow compared to other countries.
-In India, the retail investor segment is growing by 20%.
-The reason is, Youtube, Social Media, and Podcasts are making finance significantly more approachable and easier to understand and retail investors don’t care about bond rates.
+Investing in the stock market has become increasingly popular over the last 10 years.
+The reason is, YouTube, Social Media, and Podcasts are making finance significantly more approachable and easier to understand and most retail investors don’t care about bond rates.

-4. Another point on bond rates is that some research has shown that as share prices rise, bond prices fall and when share prices fall, bond prices rise.
-Well that may be true in some cases, it’s not always true and the graph on this page proves that from 1930 – 2020.
-Yes, in some years shares and bonds may move in opposite directions but in other years they move the same direction.
+- Another point on bond rates is that some research has shown that as share prices rise, bond prices fall and when share prices fall, bond prices rise.
+Well, that may be true in some cases, but it’s not always true and the graph from thebalancemoney.com proves this point.
+Yes, in some years shares and bonds may move in opposite directions but in other years they move in the same direction.
 This is highly inconsistent.
-Similar to relying solely on the P/E Ratio and P/B Ratio, relying on the bond rates is misleading and should be removed from the equation.